 Whenever I have a new student in front of me, there is one thing that I can guarantee.
 I will go over the parts of a golf club wi assuming they already know all of the golf terms.

-As a golf instructor, there are times when we assume that a student has a certain set of vocabulary due to how well they swing the club.
+Sometimes as a golf instructor, we assume that a student has a certain set of vocabulary.
+It is usually due to how well the player swings the club.
 First of all, I think we all know how to spell the word assume but, with that being said let me share a little story.

-On this morning I was on a roll.
-I had already given a couple of individual lessons that morning.
-To finish the morning, I was trying to do a large one-hour clinic.
+On this morning, I was on a roll.
+I had already finished a couple of individual lessons.
+To finish the morning, I was to teach a large one-hour clinic.